Skip to main content

 Tennessee State Immigration Laws

-Traditionally the doctrine of preemption prevented states from making laws having to do with immigration.
+Traditionally, the doctrine of preemption prevented states from enacting their own immigration laws.
 The federal government had the sole authority in these matters.
-In recent years, however, state laws affecting immigrants have become increasingly common.
-A range of different approaches have developed, with some cities and states offering refuge to undocumented immigrants and others seeking to cooperate with federal efforts to identify and deport undocumented immigrants.
+In recent years, state policies affecting immigrants have become increasingly common.

 Law Enforcement and Immigration in Tennessee

-Officials at city and county jails in Tennessee are required to report anyone who may be in violation of federal immigration laws to U.S. Immigration and Customs Enforcement (ICE) authorities.
+Officials at city and county jails in Tennessee must report anyone who may violate federal immigration laws.
+They report the person to U.S. Immigration and Customs Enforcement (ICE).

 Employment Checks